-“It often requires more courage to dare to do right than to fear to do wrong.” – Abraham Lincoln
+“It often requires more courage to dare to do right than to fear to do wrong.” – Abraham Lincoln Quotes

 He served as a captain during the Black Hawk War before he won a seat at the Illinois state legislature under the Whig party.
-Aside from serving four successive terms as representative in Illinois House of Representative, Lincoln also practiced law after he was successfully admitted to the bar in 1836.
+Aside from serving four successive terms as representative in Illinois House of Representatives, Lincoln also practiced law after he was successfully admitted to the bar in 1836.

 From serving as a Whig representative in Illinois, he acquired a seat in the U.S. House of Representatives.
 Lincoln has voiced out his opposition to the American war with Mexico.
-He challenged then-US President James Polk to show the spot where alleged slaughter of Americans by Mexican soldiers took place.
+He challenged then-US President James Polk to show the spot where the alleged slaughter of Americans by Mexican soldiers took place.
 Polk claimed that Mexicans killed American citizens in their own soil.

 Lincoln has maintained his position opposing slavery.
 Because of this several states adopted secession and called themselves as Confederate States of America.
 A war then broke between the Union and the Confederates.
 Lincoln assembled three million northern men to fight for the Union against the two million members of the southern army.

 In 1863, through the Emancipation Proclamation, slaves within the Confederacy were freed, which marked the commencement of the death of slavery.
-The next year, Lincoln was reelected as US president.
+The next year, Lincoln was re-elected as US president.

 During his Gettysburg address, one of the great orations in America, he said: “That we here highly resolve that these dead shall not have died in vain–that this nation, under God, shall have a new birth of freedom–and that government of the people, by the people, for the people, shall not perish from the earth.”

 The Life of Abraham Lincoln (Video)